ecoreng/base-di/README.md

 // Base\Exception\DependencyNotFoundException is thrown
 ```

-You can define a delegate lookup container, which will be used to get dependencies instead of this container, as long as it implements the Container Interoperability interface
+You can define a delegate lookup container, which will be used to get dependencies instead of the current container, as long as it implements the Container Interoperability interface

 ```php
 $di = new \Base\Concrete\Container;